bonitasoft/bonita-doc/md/customize-living-application-layout.md

 * Basic knowledge of the UI Designer
 * An existing living application (to test the modified layout)

-The following example shows how to convert the default top menu of an application into a side menu.
+The following example shows how to add new widget into the default layout.
 The example sections show how to:
 * Export the default application layout from the Bonita BPM Portal
 * Import the default application layout into the UI Designer